zachvalenta/jvns.ca/source/_posts/2016-04-24-how-regular-expressions-go-fast.markdown

 This library [redgrep](https://github.com/google/redgrep), I think, compiles regular expressions into LLVM bytecode by repeatedly taking the derivative of the regular expression to give you a DFA, when it then translates to LLVM.
 There's [a talk about it!](https://www.youtube.com/watch?v=CMhqlRBfVX4&feature=youtu.be).
 There are some pretty compelling examples of how it can take a complicated regular expression and translate it in to a pretty simple DFA.

 The redgrep library is all C++ and is actually only a few thousands of lines of code, including tests.
-So I think it's actually that unapproachable to read the whole thing if you're interested -- the talk gives you a walk through of the code.
+So I think it's not actually that unapproachable to read the whole thing if you're interested -- the talk gives you a walk through of the code.

 ### cool!